7 Creative Ways to Use Exit-Intent Popups (+ Examples)

 For example, if a visitor is about to leave one of your product pages, they’re likely interested in your store but unsure about that product’s fit, quality, or price.
 Here’s how you can grab their attention and turn them into email subscribers:

+Now, if someone is browsing coffeemakers, they’re likely interested in coffee equipment, beans, and such.
 With an exit popup that only shows on specific product pages, you can make your email list more attractive to the abandoning visitor with a promise to notify them when they can buy these products for a lower price.
 It’s a much more compelling offer than “join our weekly newsletter.”

 If you want to personalize this popup further, you can use a merge tag and update your popup copy automatically based on the product or category name the visitor is browsing: